appium/appium/packages/appium/docs/en/ecosystem/build-drivers.md

 ```

 A couple notes about this system:
-1. Arguments sent via `executeScript` will be unwrapped, the first argument selected as containing
+1. The arguments array sent via the call to Execute Script must contain only zero or one element(s).
+The
+   first item in the list is considered to be the parameters object for your method.
+These parameters
-   parameters, validated, and then applied to your overload method in the order specified in
+   will be parsed, validated, and then applied to your overload method in the order specified in
-   `executeMethodMap`.
+   `executeMethodMap` (the order specified in the `required` parameters list, followed by the
+   `optional` parameters list).
 I.e., this framework assumes only a single actual argument sent in via
-   `executeScript` (and this argument should be an object with keys/values representing the
+   Execute Script (and this argument should be an object with keys/values representing the
-   parameters your Execute Method expects).
+   parameters your execute method expects).
-1. Your overload will always be bound to the driver instance.
-1. Appium does not automatically implement `execute` for you.
-You may wish, for example, to only
+1. Appium does not automatically implement `execute` (the Execute Script handler) for you.
+You may
-   call the `executeMethod` helper function when you're not in proxy mode!
+   wish, for example, to only call the `executeMethod` helper function when you're not in proxy
+   mode!
-1. The `executeMethod` helper will reject with an `Error` if a script name doesn't match one of the
+1. The `executeMethod` helper will reject with an error if a script name doesn't match one of the
    script names defined as a command in `executeMethodMap`, or if there are missing parameters.

 ### Implement handling of Appium settings